aws/mynah-ui/docs/DATAMODEL.md

 **NOTE 2:** You can add actions and details for each file (**but not for folders**).
 Beware that you need to add those actions for each specific file as a map which **the key needs to be the path of the file**.

 **NOTE 3:** In case you want to show one single file (or folder by giving it a folder icon) and not make it clickable, use the `details` section with the file name and set the `clickable` to `false`.

+**NOTE 4:** In case you want a flat list, where all subfolders are not rendered but just all the files, you can pass `true` to the `flatList` prop.

 <p align="center">
   <img src="./img/data-model/chatItems/codeResult.png" alt="mainTitle" style="max-width:500px; width:100%;border: 1px solid #e0e0e0;">